wzugang/rkorova/README.md

 ## Features
 * important strings are xor'ed out
-* hiding through magic GID / env var
+* hiding through magic GID
 * memory cleaning
 * is not detected by rkhunter
 * totally awful